-I will show you the most idyllic coves to bathe, spectacular sunsets and the best places to anchor.
+If you sail with me I will show you the most idyllic coves to swim at, spectacular sunsets and the best places to anchor.

-In addition to its spectacular landscapes, crystal clear waters, white sandy beaches, good energy and a thousand other reasons, sail around Ibiza and Formentera from a nautical point of view, has a great advantage, which is that these islands are the perfect size to roam around in a week.
-Also, if the weather does not accompany, we will always be close to the opposite side of the island where we can take shelter.
+In addition to its spectacular landscapes, crystal clear waters, white sandy beaches, good energy and a thousand of other reasons, sailing around Ibiza and Formentera, from a nautical point of view, has a great advantage because these islands are the perfect size to roam around in just a week.
+Also, if the weather conditions are not the best, you will always be close to the opposite side of the island to take shelter.

-Did you already rent it?
+Did you already charter the boat?
 Great!
-So, cast off and hoist the sails our boat trip has just started!
+So, cast off and hoist the sails, our boat trip has just started!

 I am a quiet boat.
 I want you to enjoy a peaceful sailing.
 I like sailing the west coast of Ibiza, from San Antonio to Es Vedra.
 This coast is sheltered from the prevailing winds from the east.
 The south coast of Ibiza presents similar conditions.
-Formentera is a paradise island for sailing.
-Its waters are clear and calm and the wind is perfect for sailing.
+Formentera is a paradisiacal island, its waters are calmed and crystal clear and the winds are perfect for sailing.

 DAY 1: From San Antonio to Cala Bassa.

-Suggestion: The hippies make spactacular mojitos.
-Even they can bring them to the boat in a paddlesurf.
+Suggestion: The hippies make spectacular mojitos; and they can even bring them to the boat in a paddle-board!

-After that, we head to Cala Bassa where we will anchor for our first night.
-Another beautiful cove surrounded by a pine forest.
+Afterwards, we will be heading to Cala Bassa, another beautiful cove surrounded by a pine forest.
 Pure Mediterranean.
-There are several restaurants and Cala Bassa Beach Club (CBBC) will play the perfect soundtrack to our first sunset together.
+There, we will be anchoring for our first night.
+At this beach we can find several restaurants and the Cala Bassa Beach Club (CBBC) will play the perfect soundtrack to our first sunset together.

-Alternative: Certainly the sunset is more spectacular in Cala Conta (or Cala Compte).
-The sun will set on a sea dotted with small islands.
-However, this cove is more exposed and offers less shelter to Cala Bassa in order to spend a quiet night.
+Alternative: Certainly the sunset is even more spectacular in Cala Conta (or Cala Compte), Where the sun will set on a sea dotted with small islands.
+However, Cala Conta is more exposed to the winds and offers less shelter than Cala Bassa in order to spend a peaceful night.

-But before that, don´t forget the journey.
-To rent a boat in Ibiza is not just anchor and drink mojitos.
-Today we are going to visit some of the most famous beaches of the island of Ibiza.
-Cala Conta, Cala Tarida or Cala Vedella are mandatory stops on our route.
-Also we will pass by Cala D’Hort and the enigmatic island of Es Vedra, but we will keep this spot for the return trip.
+Good morning sailors!
+It's time to sail!
+To rent a boat in Ibiza is not just anchoring and drinking mojitos.
+Today we are going to visit some of the most famous beaches in Ibiza: Cala Conta, Cala Tarida and Cala Vedella.
+These are mandatory stops on our route and we will also pass by Cala D’Hort and the enigmatic island of Es Vedrà, but we will be keeping this spot for our way back to the marina.

-Alternative: Just in case your bodies ask you something stronger, take it easy!
-We are in Ibiza!
-Anchor’s aweigh!
-We move to Cala Jondal.
-It is close to Cala Porroig, even if you fancy a walk, you can easily walk from Porroig.
-There you will find some of the locals with best vibes of Ibiza.
-Blue Marlin will let you enjoy a mojito on a white bed on the beach, live music and a parade of beautiful people.
+Alternative: Just in case your bodies are asking for something stronger, take it easy!
+We are in Ibiza, anchor’s aweigh!
+We can move to Cala Jondal, close to Cala Porroig.
+If you need a walk, you can also walk from Cala Porroig, too.
+There, you will find some of the locals with the best vibes of Ibiza.
+The Blue Marlin will let you enjoy a mojito on a white bed right on the beach, live music and a parade of beautiful people.

 DIA 3: From Cala Porroig to Cala Saona.

-You have rented a boat in Ibiza so let´s sail.
+You have rented a boat in Ibiza so let's sail.
 Today we have one of the longest sailing journeys .
 We leave Cala Porroig heading SE direction to Formentera!.
-Our first stop will be Espalmador island.
+Our first stop will be Espalmador Island.
 This island is part of the Ses Salines Natural Park and is one of the most impressive landscapes of Formentera.
-Since we're here, you have a must, a classic of the island, have a mud bath and give a little envy in your social networks, like, “Look, I'm in Formenteraaaaa”.
-Take advantage because this will be one of the few times where being fully covered of clay will be very cool!
+Since we're here, you have a must, a classic of the island, you should have a mud bath and let the people in your social networks be a little jealous by saying something like “Look, I'm in Formenteraaaaa!”
+Take advantage because this will be one of the few times where being fully covered with clay will turn into a super cool experience!

-Returning to sail!
-I love to feel the wind in my sails.
-Hey, but before boarding do not forget to clean all that mud!
+It´s time to go back sailing.
+I love feeling the wind on my sails.
+But please, before boarding, do not forget to clean up all that mud!

 We will sail along the west coast of Formentera.
-We will pass by the beach of Ses Illetes, and the only port of the island, La Savina.
-Today, our destination will be: Cala Saona.
-Warning, visit this cove in boat can cause serious consequences when you get back to the routine.
-Cala Saona is beautiful.
-Crystal clear waters of a color that will not forget.
-Take a dip, dive.
-Welcome to Paradise.
-Get the selfie stick, it’s time to finish off your friends in Facebook.
+We will pass by the beach of Ses Illetes, and by the only marina of the island, La Savina.
+Today, our final destination will be: Cala Saona.
+Warning, visiting this beach by boat can cause serious consequences when you get back to your daily routine.
+Cala Saona is simply beautiful; it has Crystal clear waters with a color that you will never forget.
+Dive in, welcome to Paradise.
+Take some pictures; it’s time to show off on social media.

 Cala Saona is very quiet, so it will be a perfect spot to anchor tonight.
 It has chiringuitos (bars) and restaurants to eat and have a cocktail.
-If you fancy stretching your legs you can have a walking tour to the cliffs of Punta Rasa.
+If you want to stretch your legs you can hike to the cliffs of Punta Rasa.

 DIA 4: From Cala Saona to Ses Illetes.

-From this point we will begin our return trip.
-But take it easy, this is not over.
-I have saved the best for last.
-Today is an easy sailing day.
-If you have not yet gone crazy and you're still wondering whether to become hippie and stay on the island, today may be the day.
+From this point we will begin our returning trip, but take it easy, this is not over!
+If you have not gone crazy yet, and you're still wondering whether to become hippie or not and stay on the island, today might be the day to make that decision.
+I have saved the best for last and today we have an easy sailing day.
 Head your bow course N or NW along the coast to the Spanish Caribbean, Ses Illetes Beach.
-The crystal clear turquoise waters and fine white sand have given their well-deserved nickname.
-Relax and enjoy the landscape, water, your friends, your family and your boat trip day.
+The crystal clear turquoise waters and the fine white sand have given Ses Illetes a well-deserved nickname.
+Relax; enjoy the landscape, the water, your friends, your family and your boat trip day.

 Do you want to discover the island?
 There is still time.
 To charter a boat in Ibiza and Formentera does not mean being 24 hours on it.
 You can rent a motorbike in the marina of La Savina, the most comfortable and popular way to run around the island.
-Visit their hippy markets, meet his bohemian artists and make a excursion to the lighthouse of La Mola.
+Visit their hippy markets, meet its bohemian artists and hike to the lighthouse of La Mola.

-I´ll be waiting for you for the sunset.
-Today we will anchor here.
+I'll be waiting for you for the sunset.
+Today we will anchor here and stay the night.

 DIA 5: From Ses Illetes to Ses Salines.

-Today we head back NNW to Ibiza.
-Point to the most famous beach on the island: Ses Salines or Las Salinas.
-Why is the most famous beach?
-Because it is full of famous faces.
-And why is it full of famous faces?
-Because it is probably one of the most beautiful beaches on the island.
-It is located in the natural park of Ses Salines, it´s a sandy beach protected by dunes and pine trees.
-Washed by waters of special purity and transparency through The posidinia prairie, declared World Heritage site.
+Today we head back NNW to the white island.
+We are pointing to the most famous beach of Ibiza: Ses Salines or Las Salinas.
+You would ask, why is it the most famous beach?
+Well, because it is full of famous faces.
+And, why is it full of famous faces?
+Probably, because Ses Salines is one of the most beautiful beaches in Ibiza.
+This piece of paradise is located in the natural park of Ses Salines, it’s a sandy beach protected by dunes and pine trees.
+Washed by waters of special purity and transparency through the posidinia prairie, declared World Heritage site.

-You have hired a sailboat in Ibiza, right?.
-So, let´s anchor close to a luxury yacht.
+You have chartered a sailboat in Ibiza, right?.
+So, let's anchor close to a luxury yacht.
 We will swim with a tattooed soccer player or maybe with a Hollywood actress.

-On the beach we will find all kind of bars.
-From exclusive, as Malibu, where bottles of champagne and delicious dishes are served to the yachts, to a more relaxed atmosphere as Sa Trinxa where we can dance on the beach with its famous house music.
+On the beach, we will find all kind of bars.
+From exclusive places as in Malibu, where bottles of champagne and delicious dishes are served to the yachts, to a more relaxed atmosphere as Sa Trinxa where we can dance on the beach with its famous house music.

 Ses Salines is a quiet and sheltered place to enjoy a pleasant evening by boat.